-- If a child makes an allegation about a member of staff, Governor/Director visitor or volunteer the Principal/Executive Principal must be informed immediately.
-The Principal/Executive Principal must carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
-The Principal/Executive Principal should not carry out the investigation him/herself or interview pupils.
-However, they should ensure that all investigations including for supply staff are completed appropriately. - 3.
-The Principal/Executive Principal should exercise and be accountable for their professional iudgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible child protection concerns the Principal/Executive Principal will notify Birmingham Children's Trust Designated Officer (LADO) Team1 (Tel: 0121 675 1669).
+If a child makes an allegation about a member of staff, governor/director visitor or volunteer the Principal/ Executive Principal/Head of School must be informed immediately.
+The Principal/ Executive Principal/Head of School must carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
+The Principal/ Executive Principal/Head of School should not carry out the investigation him/herself or interview pupils.
+However, they should ensure that all investigations including for supply staff are completed appropriately.

+- 3. The Principal/ Executive Principal/Head of School should exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible child protection concerns the Principal/ Executive Principal/Head of School will notify Birmingham Children's Trust Designated Officer (LADO) Team1 (Tel: 0121 675 1669).
 The LADO Team will liaise with the Chair of Governors and advise about action to be taken and may initiate internal referrals within Birmingham Children's Trust to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
-These should be addressed through the school's own internal procedures. - If the Principal/Executive Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child's safeguarding file.
+These should be addressed through the school's own internal procedures. - If the Principal/ Executive Principal/Head of School decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child's safeguarding file.
 The allegation should be removed from personnel records. - 4.
-Where an allegation has been made against the Principal/Executive Principal, then the <Chair of the Governing Body/Trustees/IEB> takes on the role of liaising with the LADO Team in determining the appropriate way forward.
+Where an allegation has been made against the Principal/Executive Principal, then the Chair of governors (Chair of the Board of Directors if the allegation concerns the CEO) takes on the role of liaising with the LADO Team in determining the appropriate way forward.
 For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the West Midlands Child protection procedures. - 5.
 Where the allegation is against the sole proprietor, the referral should be made to the LADO Team directly.